johnardavies/transformer_example/README.md

 # Transformer_example

-This is repo which implements a simple Transformer.
+This is a repo which implements a simple Transformer.
 It takes the attention mechanism and other network components that Andrej Karpathy developed in [nanoGPT](https://github.com/karpathy/nanoGPT) for language generation and reuses them to implement a Transformer for language translation.
 It uses the PyTorch framework.
 The language translation Transformer’s structure follows the example in François Chollet’s book [‘Deep Learning with Python’](https://github.com/fchollet/deep-learning-with-python-notebooks)

 The code is talked through in more detail in this post [here](https://johnardavies.github.io/technical/transformer3/).
 The model is specified in the ```config.py``` and translates from german to english (in lower case).